mikecm1/empyr.com/_pages/advertiser.md

   incremental_roi: "$4.20"
 primary_body_copy_headline: An improved approach to digital advertising
-primary_body_copy_subheadline: Empyr's Cost-Per-Tevenue model (CPR™) accelerates and tracks in-store sales by distributing offers on an exclusive publisher network featuring top websites and apps– without charging for clicks or impressions.
+primary_body_copy_subheadline: Empyr's Cost-Per-Tevenue model (CPR™) accelerates and tracks in-store sales by distributing offers on an exclusive consumer marketplace featuring top websites and apps– without charging for clicks or impressions.
 primary_body_icon: "/img/icon-cards.svg"
 all_features_headline: Transform your bottom line with CPR